 |You can hire experts to translate English to Latin or Latin to English through The Latin Translator or Classical Turns.|

-The Carmenta Online Latin Classroom offers a Latin course "taught live by a real teacher" (Andrew Kuhry-Haeuser) "in an online web conferencing classroom".
+The Carmenta Online Latin School offers a Latin course "taught live by real teachers" (including headmaster Andrew Kuhry-Haeuser) "in an online web conferencing classroom".
+An associated program offers Online Ph.D.
+Tutors.
 The International Catholic University offers a Latin Course by Thomas Sheck consisting of twelve thirty-minute lectures available in video format (DVD) or audio (CD or MP3).

 Dale A. Grote offers an Online study guide to Wheelock's Latin.
 William Harris has provided some lively pages about Latin language and literature and several helpful Latin downloads for the Macintosh.
-I also recommend the Latin Teaching Materials at Saint Louis University If you have a fast Internet connection and would like to learn some Latin, try Evan Millner's Latin podcast site.
+I also recommend the Latin Teaching Materials at Saint Louis University.

 If you have a Windows, Mac, Linux, Free BSD, or DOS computer, you can download Words, a Latin dictionary program by William Whitaker.
 This program also offers help with word endings.
 On Windows computers, this program operates in a DOS window.
 Roger Pearse offers QuickLatin, a shareware program that uses William Whitaker's dictionary but also offers help with the translation of sentences.
 It requires Windows.
 Alexei Grishin offers a free Windows interface for William Whitaker's dictionary.
 Babylon offers a Latin Lookup (among many other languages).